 - Medical payments: In the event that a guest gets hurt at your home, medical payments coverage will pay for their medical costs, even if you weren’t at fault.

 - Loss of use: Loss of use coverage, also called additional living expenses, will pay for your hotel and restaurant bills if your home gets damaged and you have to temporarily move out while it gets repaired.

 In addition to these basic coverages, many South Dakota homeowners choose to purchase flood insurance, which is not included with standard home insurance policies.
 Most private insurance companies sell flood insurance, or you can purchase it through the federally-funded National Flood Insurance Program.

 How much does homeowners insurance in South Dakota cost?

-On average, home insurance in South Dakota costs $1,202 per year.
-However, you could pay more or less than the state-wide average based on a number of factors, like your age and credit score.
+On average, home insurance in South Dakota costs $1,958 per year.
+However, you could pay more or less than the state-wide average based on a number of factors such as your age, credit score, and claim history.

 What is the best homeowners insurance in South Dakota?